There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 If you were manufacturing buckets or selling ice, you could use that as a marketing ploy for your content strategy.
 Even if you were selling bathing suits, goggles, and such, you could get creative.

-Don’t get me wrong.
-I’m not saying you should try to take advantage of charities.
-I’m just trying to show how you can capitalize on trends and other newsworthy headlines.
+Don’t get us wrong.
+We’re not saying you should try to take advantage of charities.
+We’re just trying to show how you can capitalize on trends and other newsworthy headlines.

 Just be creative, and apply it to your content strategy.